RebekahKV/DSCI601/README.md

 - pip (Python package installer)

 ### Installation Instructions
+Set up a developer account on Reddit to get the API token herw:  [(https://www.reddit.com/prefs/apps)](url)

 ### Clone the Repository
 To get started, clone this repository to your local system: